 But this is physiologically impossible, said exercise physiologist John Brewer, unless “there is a force in the opposite direction, such as pushing down on the skin.”

-Videos on how to apply kinesio tape to the shoulder are a dime-a-dozen online despite most of the research lacking support for its use.
+Videos on how to apply Kinesio tape to the shoulder are a dime-a-dozen online despite most of the research lacking support for its use.

 Systematic reviews and meta-analyses by Celik and colleagues, Ghozy et al., and Parreira et al. looked at more than 1,500 shoulders and all found Kinesio Tape was no more effective than any other treatment

-Although pain and disability were unchanged, kinesio tape may have value in providing a path to tolerating a larger range of motion during rehab without needing more invasive treatments.
+That said, there’s some weak support for the use of Kinesio tape in those with rotator cuff tendonitis or impingement.
+Patients who were taped for two consecutive three-day intervals immediately showed improvements in pain-free shoulder motion.
+Although pain and disability were unchanged, Kinesio tape may have value in providing a path to tolerating a larger range of motion during rehab without needing more invasive treatments.

 Carpal tunnel and shoulder pain